zuiko21/minimOS/hard/jalapa2.md

 For the *turbo* option, this second half of the '390 could be configured as *divide-by-six* for a **3.072 MHz** Phi2.
 For this matter, the first *divide-by-5* counter must be reset upon reaching 3, via an AND gate.
-A simpler, but perhaps too fast for the HC chips, would be taking the clock from the divide-by-5 section of the ACIA divider, getting **3.6864 MHz**.
+A simpler, but perhaps too fast for the *HC* ICs, would be taking the clock from the divide-by-5 section of the ACIA divider, getting **3.6864 MHz**.

 ## Memory map